vhsdream/autocaliweb/README.md

 - Batch edits of books
 - ISBNDB and Hardcover as additional providers for metadata
 - Syncing reading process to [Hardcover.app](https://hardcover.app/) (Only with Kobo E-Readers)
+- Split library support
+- Support for CLI compatible Calibre plugins

 ### Features only in Autocaliweb

 - Usage of `DOCKER_MODS` from sources like linuxserver.io and others
-- Listing of Author information and other books from Goodreads or Hardcover
+- Listing and caching of Author information and other books from Goodreads or Hardcover
 - User en- or disabling of the Kobo Sync and/or Overdrive tabs when using Kobo sync
 - Support for custom OIDC providers (with support for an .well-known link)
+- Support for manual installation (without docker specific features)

 ## Installation